 - Regularly washing hands in soapy water for 20 seconds, rinsing and drying them properly (using paper towels, single use cloths, or an air dryer) is one of the best and easiest ways to help prevent bugs getting into your food.

-- Wash your hands:
+- · Wash your hands:

 - before handling food,

 - after coughing or sneezing,

-- after using the toilet,
+- · after using the toilet,

-- after using phone,
+- · after using their phone,

-- after taking out rubbish, - after touching something you think is dirty. - Uncovered cuts and sores can spread bugs and make food unsafe and unsuitable, especially if they are weeping or infected.
+- · after taking out rubbish,

+- after touching something they think is dirty.

+- Uncovered cuts and sores can spread bugs and make food unsafe and unsuitable, especially if they are weeping or infected.